... as airline entrepreneurs, investors and consultants.

-In 2016 INTRO Aviation invested in the set-up of this new and actually first real Low Cost Carrier in South Korea which is expected to lift off in early 2018.
+In 2016 INTRO Aviation invested in the set-up of this new and actually first real Low Cost Carrier in South Korea which is expected to lift off in early 2019.
 INTRO Aviation advises the airline exclusively.
 The airline will serve routes between South Korea and China, Taiwan and Japan with a fleet of Airbus A320.
 Further information will be provided in due course depending on the issuance of ACL and AOC.
-License is expected to be granted in mid-2017.
+License is expected to be granted by end of 2018.

 INTRO Aviation acquired the Irish regional airline CityJet Ltd. from Air France in 2014.
 With a fleet 20 jets CityJet serves a network mainly out of London City Airport and Dublin connecting destinations in continental Europe, UK and Ireland.
 Until takeover CityJet was merely an ACMI operator for Air France which was quickly transformed in a state-of-the-art scheduled airline operating successfully in a highly competitive environment.